 Distance is the total path covered by the object in motion, irrespective of the direction of the path.
-Distance is known to be a scalar quantity as only path length covered is measured and the direction of motion is not taken into account.
-The distance can only be positive.
+Distance is known as a scalar quantity as only the path length covered is measured and the direction of motion is not considered.
+The distance can never be zero or negative, it is only be positive.

-Distance gives detailed information of the entire path covered during motion.
+Distance gives detailed information about the entire path covered during motion.
 Distance is represented as ‘d’ and it is not represented with an arrow as the direction is not involved.

 Displacement is defined as the total change in the position of the object along with the direction of motion.
 Displacement is known to be vector quantity as along with the magnitude of the changed position, the direction of the motion is also taken into account.
 Displacement can be positive, negative, or zero.